tgckpg/BotanJS/README.md

 # BotanJS
-A working concept of JS framework for webbrowsers
+A working concept of Js/Css framework for web browsers

 ### Features
 - Compressable by Closure Compiler (Advanced Compression)